Stochastically-induced bistability in chemical reaction systems: Discussion

-$\bullet$ In case of ``slow'' splitting, the states where the process spends most of its time are determined by the drift of the deterministic model for the reaction system; in contrast, in case of ``fast'' splitting they are simply the two extremes for the size of the system.
+We discussed the differences in the qualitative signatures of bistability in the two cases: \begin{itemize} \item In case of ``slow'' splitting, the states where the process spends most of its time are determined by\vadjust{\goodbreak} the drift of the deterministic model for the reaction system; in contrast, in case of ``fast'' splitting, they are simply the two extremes for the size of the system.

-$\bullet$ In case of ``slow'' splitting, the rate of switching is determined by the relative magnitude of the splitting variance to the reaction drift and by the size of the potential barrier in the deterministic model for the system; on the other hand, in case of ``fast'' splitting, the rates of switching are determined only by the standardized rates of the reactions that are realizable from one of the extremes for the system size.
+\item In case of ``slow'' splitting, the rate of switching is determined by the relative magnitude of the splitting variance to the reaction drift and by the size of the potential barrier in the deterministic model for the system; on the other hand, in case of ``fast'' splitting, the rates of switching are determined only by the standardized rates of the reactions that are realizable from one of the extremes for the system size.

-$\bullet$ In case of ``slow'' splitting, the time-scale $\beta_\ve$ or $\be_{\ve_N}$ on which the switching happens is exponential in (some increasing function of) the size of the system; in contrast, in case of ``fast'' splitting, the time-scale $\beta_N$ is at most polynomial.
+\item In case of ``slow'' splitting, the time-scale $\beta_\ve$ or $\beta_{\ve_N}$ on which the switching happens is exponential in (some increasing function of) the size of the system; in contrast, in case of ``fast'' splitting, the time-scale $\beta_N$ is at most polynomial. \end{itemize}

 We also showed that the observables of bistability (switching states and rates) are not sensitive to precise specification of the reaction system, as they depend only on: equilibrium points, size of potential barrier in ``slow'' splitting, and drift values at boundaries in ``fast'' splitting.
-However, bistability is very sensitive to the distributional form of the splitting/resampling mechanism: the variance of its distribution determines the potential barrier in ``slow" splitting, and the harmonic sum of its transition probabilities determines the threshold for appearance of ``fast'' splitting.
+However, bistability is very sensitive to the distributional form of the splitting/resampling mechanism: the variance of its distribution determines the potential barrier in ``slow'' splitting, and the harmonic sum of its transition probabilities determines the threshold for appearance of ``fast'' splitting.